-Geologists of the University of Granada - UGR have successfully described for the first time ever the biological mechanism that explains how calcareous red algae grow on rocky substrates.
-This is an amazing finding that has allowed us to know the physiology of this type of algae better and explain an existing paradox in the field of Paleontology: the lack of these algae in sedimentary rocks of fossil cliffs.
+Geologists of the University of Granada, Spain, have described for the first time ever the biological mechanism that explains how calcareous red algae grow on rocky substrates.

+This is an amazing finding that has allowed us to know the physiology of this type of algae better and explain an existing paradox in the field of palaeontology: the lack of these algae in sedimentary rocks of fossil cliffs.
 In particular, an organic layer lying between the red algae that grow on rocks and the stone surface has been discovered.
-Indeed this is an organic thin layer of polysaccharides, very efficient during the growth and development of algae, but once the algae dies, this layer has no longer adherence and causes algae to come away from the substrate where they live.
+Indeed this is an organic thin layer of polysaccharides, very efficient during the growth and development of algae to come away from the substrate where they live.

-Juan Carlos Braga, Antonio Checa and Julio Aguirre, researchers from the paleography and sedimentary basin group of the Department of Stratigraphy and Paleontology, have made such discovery after developing two projects funded by the Spanish Ministry of Science and Innovation.
+Juan Carlos Braga, Antonio Checa and Julio Aguirre, researchers from the palaeography and sedimentary basin group of the Department of Stratigraphy and Palaeontology, have made such discovery after developing two projects funded by the Spanish Ministry of Science and Innovation.
 Red algae, organisms that live stuck on shore cliffs which are also abundant in the rocky surfaces of the Spanish beaches, which in some cases, is up to 60% of the total surface.
 However, such algae are not stuck to their usual substrates in the fossil record.
 In order to find an answer to this phenomenon, the reason why these algae perish with the pass of time and disappear from the fossil record has now been found out.

-"With our research work, it was clear for us that the key could be in the adherence system that rhodophyte use, but it is a topic that no researcher in the world had planned to research into so far, and consequently we are very happy with the results', Julio Aguirre said.
+'With our research work, it was clear for us that the key could be in the adherence system that rhodophyta use, but it is a topic that no researcher in the world had planned to research into so far, and consequently we are very happy with the results', Julio Aguirre said.